-Why can’t we make the happiness last?
-Psychologists (and renown happiness experts) Kennon Sheldon and Sonja Lyubomirsky argue in a recent paper that our hedonic adaption occurs for two reasons.
+Why can’t we make happiness last?
+Psychologists (and renowned happiness experts) Kennon Sheldon and Sonja Lyubomirsky argue in a recent paper that our hedonic adaption occurs for two reasons.

-But don’t despair—it is possible to make happiness last, by slowing the adaptation process, or even halting it all together.
+But don’t despair—it is possible to make happiness last, by slowing the adaptation process, or even halting it altogether.
 Sheldon and Lyubomirsky found in a recent study that two anti-adaptation tools were effective in sustaining gains in happiness over time: variety and appreciation.